ONLINE HELP

 Stopping the project test

-• 1st method: Close the application under test (using an option to close the application, for example).
+• 1st method: Close the application being tested.
 WINDEV or WINDEV Mobile displays the editor that was open when the test was started.

 • 2nd method: Close the application test window.

-• 3rd method: Return to the editor using the taskbar or Alt + Tab and confirm that you want to stop the test..
+• 3rd method: Go back to the editor via the taskbar (or Alt + Tab) and stop the test.
 WINDEV or WINDEV Mobile displays the editor that was open when the test was started.

 Stopping the test of a project in the emulator